pythonph/pycon-organizer-manual/emcee.md

 - Gather a list of the following:
 -- speaker names and talks by room
 -- sponsors
--- local Python community leaders
+-- local Python community groups and their leaders
 -- companies that brought corporate tickets

 ### For the Emcee